Do you remember the problem solving materials that were produced looking at the progression in finding all possibilies problems?

 Leaf Pyramid Algebra

-See the rainforest post for a picture, or click here
+See the rainforest post for a picture, or click here to download resources.

 We investigated the possible totals that could be made when the numbers on the bottom of the pyramid were consecutive.
 When solving the three layer pyramid, children noticed that the numbers in the top row were all multiples of 4, and that the number was always four times the middle number on the bottom row.